-The Company applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2020.
+The Company applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2021 but they had no material impact on these financial statements.
 The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.